-Our OSHC Service implements procedures as stated in the Staying healthy: Preventing infectious diseases in early childhood education and care services (Fifth Edition) developed by the Australian Government National Health and Medical Research Council as part of our day-to-day operation of the Service.
+Our OSHC Service implements procedures as stated in the Staying healthy: Preventing infectious diseases in early childhood education and care services (6th Edition) as part of our day-to-day operation of the OSHC Service.

 We are guided by explicit decisions regarding exclusion periods and notification of any infectious disease by the Australian Government- Department of Health and local Public Health Units in our jurisdiction under the Public Health Act.